MiddleDcoder/basic-landing-page/README.md

 This can be use as well as wireframe boilerplate for simple projects.

 ### Updates
-- This website is perfectly Responsive without using any media query.
+- This website is perfectly Responsive without using any media query and just simple html & css without relying on advance code.

 > [!IMPORTANT]
 > This Project is associated with (TOP) The Odin Project.